The StereoPravda SPearphone SB-5 is a unique parallel 5 BA-driver designed universal IEM from Russia. It is priced at $2500.

 The matching Vishay resistors in the connector chassis and dual fiber core of the wire are primarily responsible for that cable thickness.
 Each resistor is designed to separately connect to each driver and they reside inside the input connector case rather than the driver body itself.
 Each resistor requires additional wiring over and above the standard 2 or 4 strands used in normal IEM cables.

 The jack is a right-angled gold-plated 3.5mm stereo and large block barrel to accommodate the heavy-duty wiring inside.
-The terminated Furutech jack on the SB-5 is different to the finish on the SB-7 jack.
-It is now longer with about 2-3mm gap between the lock on ports and the jack barrel making it much easier to connect on DAPs that the SB-7 may have had difficulty fitting into.
+The terminated Furutech jack on the SB-5 is different from the finish on the SB-7 jack.
+It is now longer with about a 2-3mm gap between the lock on ports and the jack barrel making it much easier to connect on DAPs that the SB-7 may have had difficulty fitting into.

 Anything recessed or close to secondary line-in ports will less likely get blocked.
 Tiny amps with volume pots very close to the jack inputs may still not fit as well with the SB-5 due to the size of the barrel.
 DAPs such as the Sony WM1A and WM1z work just fine with tons of space.
 DAPs such as the DX150/200 will also fit fine though they will block other ports.